JakubIllner/jakubillner.github.io/_posts/2024-11-08-json-analysis.markdown

 # __Considerations__

 There are many ways how to work with JSON data.
-You may consider the following changes in the solution design, as they might be appropriate for your needs.
+You may consider the following ideas and changes in the solution design, as they might be appropriate for your needs.

 * Use standard tables with JSON column(s), instead of JSON Collection Table.
 * Use different partitioning model for the JSON Collection Table and materialized views.
 * Load JSON Collection Table with INSERT SELECT FROM EXTERNAL method via ORACLE_BIGDATA access driver.
 * Use materialized views refreshed as COMPLETE or FAST ON DEMAND, possibly using Partition Change Tracking.
+* Use JSON-Relational Duality View instead of JSON Collection Table.
+You will not need materialized views with this approach.
+* Transform and flatten JSON documents outside the database, for example using OCI Data Integration.

 # __Resources__